Luo-Zhengding/GFANC-Bayes/README.md

 2. The GFANC-Bayes method can automatically generate suitable control filters by combining sub control filters.
 The combination weights of sub control filters are predicted via a 1D CNN.
 The predicted combination weights are then filtered by a Bayesian filtering module, which exploits the correlation information between adjacent noise frames to improve the prediction accuracy and robustness.

 3. To achieve delayless noise control, the co-processor operates at the frame rate while the real-time controller performs at the sample rate in parallel.
-Simulations on real-world noises indicate that the GFANC-Bayes method achieves superior noise reduction performance than SFANC and a faster response time than FxLMS.
-Moreover, experiments on different acoustic paths demonstrate its robustness and transferability.

 **How to use the code:**

 If you don't want to retrain the 1D CNN ('M5_Network.py'), the trained model can be found in 'models/M6_res_Synthetic.pth', you can easily run the 'Main-GFANC-Bayes.ipynb' file to get the noise reduction results.

 Especially, the pre-trained sub control filters are obtained on synthetic acoustic paths, where the primary and secondary paths are bandpass filters.

 If you want to use the GFANC-Bayes system on new acoustic paths only requires obtaining the corresponding broadband control filter and decomposing it into sub control filters.
 Noticeably, the trained 1D CNN in the GFANC-Bayes system remains unchanged.
 The detailed information can be found in Section 'Noise Cancellation on Measured Acoustic Paths' in the paper.

 **RELATED PAPERS:**
 - [Deep Generative Fixed-Filter Active Noise Control](https://arxiv.org/pdf/2303.05788)